-To protect the health and wellbeing of everyone during the coronavirus outbreak, we are requesting that residents refrain from lighting bonfires.
+To protect the health and wellbeing of everyone during the coronavirus outbreak, we are requesting that residents take particular care regarding the potential for smoke nuisance when lighting bonfires.

-Many residents who would normally be out at work or school are now confined to their homes.
+Many residents who would normally be out at work or school are still confined to their homes.

 Smoke could deny your neighbours from enjoying their garden and have a serious impact on their health - especially where they are self-isolating due to medical conditions such as asthma or heart disease.

-Any garden waste can be either composted or collected together until such time as other more appropriate disposal methods are available.
+We recommend that garden waste is composted or collected together until such time as other more appropriate disposal methods are available.